 4. Datum readjustments or changes can be done transparently to the user with no post campaign work.
-New datum adjustments to NAD 83 or even transformations to another geodetic reference frame such as the International Terrestrial Reference Frame (ITRF) are done at the network level and are broadcast to the users.
+New datum adjustments to NAD 83 or even transformations to the International Terrestrial Reference Frame (ITRF) are done at the network level and are broadcast to the users.

-5. With some business models, the user can share in the network profits by installing a network reference station and thereby getting a share of the subscription fees imposed upon other network users.
+5. With some business models, the user can share in the network profits by installing a network reference station and getting a share of the subscription fees imposed upon other network users.